avakian439/dndcontent/Main Information/Dimensions/ARK-5/POIs/Biomass Processing Plant/Loot Table ig.md

 #### Derelict Security Enforcer
 * **Elysian Machete**
 It’s a +2 longsword that deals an additional 1d8 lighting damage.
 Due to its heavy weight a creature needs a minimum of 17 STR in order to wield it with one hand, despite being versatile.
+#### Derelict Combat Drone
+* **EM Carbine**
+Weapon (ranged firearm), requires a minimum of 14 INT to operate, range: 10/270 ft., two-handed, damage: 1d10 piercing + 1d6 lighting.
+The wielder of this weapon may choose between the following firing modes
+Burst: fire three shots at the cost of accuracy, deal damage three times with a -3 hit penalty.
+Single: fire one shot with increased control, deal damage once with a +2 bonus to damage.

+A very compact and strange rifle, nothing magical about it.